Education & Youth

 Our professional team of trained facilitators can deliver the IHEART programme into your educational environment OR we offer Teacher Training so that the programme can be delivered in-house by your own staff.

 Our vision cannot be achieved by a small group of people, nor is it the domain of a select few.
 So we have designed a highly professional and impactful training academy for facilitators who wish to share the IHEART Curriculum in the field of education, youth and community work.

-All participants are awarded certification as IHEART facilitators upon completion of the training.
-Facilitators also become members of the IHEART Association, a community of teachers and facilitators sharing the IHEART approach across the UK and in numerous other countries across the globe.
+All participants are awarded certification as IHEART facilitators upon completion of Level 1 Training of the IHEART Academy.
+Once certified, facilitators join a fast-growing community who are sharing the IHEART approach across the UK and in numerous other countries across the globe.

 Click here for a list of certified IHEART facilitators and where they are based